1 person seriously injured in shooting at east Columbus gas station

-COLUMBUS, Ohio — One person was critically injured in a shooting at a gas station Tuesday evening on the east side of Columbus.
+COLUMBUS, Ohio — A man was injured during a shooting at a gas station Tuesday evening on the east side of Columbus.

 Officers with the Columbus Division of Police were called around 10 p.m. to the Speedway located at the corner of East Livingston Avenue and Brice Road on a report of a shooting.